gquere/gquere.github.io/sstic2020_writeup/step6.md

 }
 ```

-The logical ```and```'s and ``**``` powers are scary at first sight, but they're just compilation artifacts due to the native EVM int size being 256 bits and Solidity trying not to waste storage and memory.
+The logical and's ```&``` and ```**``` powers are scary at first sight, but they're just compilation artifacts due to the native EVM int size being 256 bits and Solidity trying not to waste storage and memory.
 So if you're using a bunch of int32 or int64, the compiler will automatically cram these into a single int256.

 Once we know this, there's not much going on in this constructor.
-It allocates some storage memory then writes its initialization value (located at the very end of the contract) and some magic numbers in it.
+It allocates storage memory then writes its seed (received at the very end of the contract) and two magic numbers into it.

 The program
 -----------

-Decompiling the second part is as ugly at first sight:
+Decompiling the second part looks as ugly as the first part:
 ```javascript
 contract Contract {
     function main() {